alemart/surgescript/docs/engine/camera.md

 using SurgeEngine.Camera;
 using SurgeEngine.Player;

-object "My Simple Camera" is "awake", "entity"
+// In the setup list of your .lev file, replace the "Default Camera" by this object "My Simple Camera" is "awake", "entity", "setup" {
-{
     fun lateUpdate()
     {